abraunegg/onedrive/docs/SharePoint-Shared-Libraries.md

 # How to configure OneDrive SharePoint Shared Library sync
+_WARNING: Several users have reported files being overwritten causing data loss as a result of using this client with SharePoint.
+This may be caused by system processes or Office-replacement software modifying local files, or an unknown issue with the client.
+Please use this client with SharePoint with caution._
 ## Application Version
 Before reading this document, please ensure you are running application version [![Version](https://img.shields.io/github/v/release/abraunegg/onedrive)](https://github.com/abraunegg/onedrive/releases) or greater.
 Use `onedrive --version` to determine what application version you are using and upgrade your client if required.